Staten Island Assault in Public Housing Lawyers

 Seek Medical Care

-After an assault, your first priority should be to seek medical attention for your injuries.
+After an assault, your priority should be to seek medical attention for your injuries.
 A medical professional can not only treat you, but they can also document the extent of your injuries in an official account.
 This information can be helpful to your case later on if you choose to pursue a claim or lawsuit.

 Report the Assault